Alex Koslov: New Japan Pro Wrestling (2012–2015)

 On January 4, 2015, at Wrestle Kingdom 9 in Tokyo Dome, Forever Hooligans challenged for the IWGP Junior Heavyweight Tag Team Championship, but were defeated by the defending champions, reDRagon, in a four-way match, also involving Time Splitters and The Young Bucks.
 After he and Romero lost to reDRagon in a non-title match the following day, Koslov took a victory lap around the ring and thanked Romero for sharing his career with for the past decade.
 On January 9, Koslov announced he was taking an "indefinite sabbatical" from professional wrestling until 2022.

-Return to NJPW (2020-present)
+Return to NJPW (2020–present)

 After a 5-year hiatus, Koslov made his return to New Japan Pro Wrestling on August 7, 2020, as a color commentator on New Japan Cup USA alongside Kevin Kelly.
 Koslov would then become a regular commentator for New Japan Pro Wrestling alongside Kelley on the NJPW weekly series NJPW Strong.
 On October 28, 2022, on New Japan Pro Wrestling Rumble on 44th Street Koslov came out of retirement for one night only to wrestle one more time with fellow tag team partner Rocky Romero in a brief reunion of the Forever Hooligans in a losing effort against The DKC and Kevin Knight.

-Personal life

-Sherman resides in California.
-He runs a YouTube channel "The Alex Koslov Show" where he posts prank videos and his best moments as a professional wrestler.

-He is very private about his personal life, but it's known that he has a brother and he is very close with his mother.

-Sherman is close friends with some professional wrestlers such as Shinsuke Nakamura, Kazuchika Okada, Konnan, Rocky Romero, The Young Bucks, and many others.

-Sherman is fluent in Russian, English, Spanish and Romanian.